 Once the exam is complete, a physician will review the study and dictate a report.
 This report will be sent to the doctor who ordered your study.
 We recommend that you call and schedule a follow-up appointment with your healthcare provider to discuss the results.

 Typically, the healthcare provider calls, faxes or submits an online request for the CT/CTA.
 Then we call you to confirm your appointment date and time.
-However, if your healthcare provider asks you to schedule your exam, simply call 1-833-Get-A-MRI or visit our Request an Appointment page.
+However, if your healthcare provider asks you to schedule your exam, simply call the number listed on the back of this brochure or visit our website to locate the facility closest to you.
 We will make sure the exam is timely and convenient and that it meets any special requirements of your insurance carrier and healthcare provider.

 When you call, we will need to know which exam your healthcare provider ordered and why.
 We will also ask you for your insurance information.
 You will need to pay any co-pay or deductible at the time of the exam.
 We conveniently file your claim with your insurance provider.